-Based results from TwoPatchLand/ThreePatchLand our versus NorthWest-610 Land/ThreeQuarterLand (section d), we postulate that suppressing terrestrial evaporation in 611 continental configurations with large amounts of arid land (e.g. polar continents) would have a 612 much weaker impact on water vapour than continents with moist climates (e.g. in the tropics), and thus would not generate strong large-scale cooling.
-We note that we have tested an extreme 614 level of reduced terrestrial evaporation here.
-We do not consider the response of temperature to 615 smaller reductions in terrestrial evaporation such as those driven by the closure of plants' stomata in response to increased atmospheric CO2, which have been shown to generate terrestrial warming 617 across CMIP 5 and 6 models (Zarakas et al. 2020).
-618
+Based on our results from TwoPatchLand/ThreePatchLand versus NorthWest-634 Land/ThreeQuarterLand (section 3d), we postulate that suppressing terrestrial evaporation 635 in continental configurations with large amounts of arid land (e.g. polar continents) would have a 636 much weaker impact on water vapor than continents with moist climates (e.g. in the tropics), and 637 thus would not generate strong large-scale cooling.
+We also note that we have tested an extreme level of reduced terrestrial evaporation here.
+We do not consider the response of temperature to 639 smaller reductions in terrestrial evaporation such as those driven by the closure of plants' stomata in response to increased atmospheric CO2, which have been shown to generate terrestrial warming across CMIP 5 and 6 models (Zarakas et al. 2020).
+642

 We have explored the temperature response to suppressing terrestrial evaporation over idealized NH continents; in doing so, we have demonstrated that continental configuration is of utmost importance in controlling the temperature response to suppressed terrestrial evaporation.
-We have identified the competing effects of suppressing terrestrial evaporation on surface temperature without any complicating factors driven by cloud responses.
-These idealized simulations do not represent cloud cover, thus do not capture either how the presence of clouds may modulate the surface temperature response to reduced terrestrial evaporation, or how cloud changes in response to reduced terrestrial evaporation may further influence surface temperatures, both locally over land and over the ocean.
-Further study is required to identify the seasonality of this response, which continental configurations lead to warming vs. cooling, what level of reduction in continental evaporation is required for warming vs. cooling, and what role clouds play in modulating the temperature response to reduced terrestrial evaporation.
-Additional study is also needed to determine where and how much this response may matter on the present-day Earth.
+We 645 have identified the competing effects of suppressing terrestrial evaporation on surface temperature without any complicating factors driven by cloud responses.
+These idealized simulations do not represent cloud cover, thus do not capture either how the presence of clouds may modulate the 648 surface temperature response to reduced terrestrial evaporation, or how cloud changes in response 649 to reduced terrestrial evaporation may further influence surface temperatures, both locally over 650 land and over the ocean.
+Further study is required to identify the seasonality of this response, 651 which continental configurations lead to warming vs. cooling, what level of reduction in continen-652 tal evaporation is required for warming vs. cooling, and what role clouds play in modulating the temperature response to reduced terrestrial evaporation.

-b.
+55 b.
 Connections to Snowball Earth